 It’s quotes like this that show why she left her typical nineteenth-century British life for one of radical activism.

-Annie Besant was born as Annie Wood in London, 1847.
+Annie Besant was born as Annie Wood in London in 1847.
 When she was 20, she married Frank Besant and took his last name.

 But the marriage was rocky and the couple faced some common marital woes.
 Of course, there were the financial issues.
 Annie wrote articles and short stories, but being that she was a married woman with no legal rights to own property, Frank collected all the money she earned.

-There was also the political squabbles.
-Farm workers at the time were unionizing so that they could achieve better working conditions.
+There was also political squabbles.
+Farmworkers at the time were unionizing so that they could achieve better working conditions.
 Annie supported them but her husband felt for the landowners.

 The biggest issue, though, was religion.
 Frank was a clergyman, so he was pretty big in the church.
 Annie, on the other hand, found herself becoming more and more disenchanted with religion.
 The straw that broke the camel’s back was when she refused to attend communion.